joseph-greef/colors/README.md

-To build colors you need OpenCV4, SDL2, and CUDA (10.2?
+To build Colors you need OpenCV4, SDL2, TCLAP and CUDA (10.2?
 I dunno, I've only tested 10 but I don't use anything fancy).

 On Linux if you're using CUDA 10.2, and have the other dependencies installed in the standard locations it should build with.